 - Makes it easy to contact you

 That is a one page site.
 It should cost between £300 and £800.
 If someone is quoting you more than that for a single page, they are overcharging.
+Add a Google Business Profile on top (free), and you have everything you need to appear in local search results and make a solid first impression.

 For most UK small businesses, a professional website should cost between £300 and £1,000.
 Pay for quality, avoid monthly subscriptions where possible, and make sure you own your domain name outright.
+The best investment is a clean, fast, mobile friendly site that loads quickly and makes it easy for customers to contact you.
+Everything else is secondary.

 Frequently Asked Questions

-Can I get a website for free?
+Can I build a website for free?

 How long does it take to build a website?